CHH/meta-template/README.md

 If the templating engine does not have to support contexts or locals, these two arguments are simply ignored.
 This is the case with the Markdown and Less engines.

+## Digging one layer deeper

+If want to setup all engine mappings up by yourself and have no default setup of Engines, then the `MetaTemplate\Util\EngineRegistry` is for you.

+This class simply provides the instance behind the static methods of the `MetaTemplate\Template` class.

+To map a template class to one or more file extensions, just call the `register` method the same way you would on the `Template` class:

+    $registry = new \MetaTemplate\Util\EngineRegistry;
+    $registry->register('\\MetaTemplate\\Template\\LessTemplate', 'less');

+You can then use the `create` method to create new Template instances for the provided path.

 ## Writing your own engines